stryd/efulfillmentshop-go/docs/AddressApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPutAddressItemRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPutAddressRequest struct via the builder pattern

 Name | Type | Description  | Notes